These Chocolate Caramel Kiss Cookies are a fun flavor twist on classic kiss cookies. Your favorite childhood cookie has gotten a serious upgrade!

 - Don’t have butterscotch flavoring?
 No worries.
 It’s optional if you want to omit it.
-If you have butterscotch extract, try using about 1/4 teaspoonful in place of an equal amount of the vanilla extract.
+If you still want to add more flavor and have butterscotch extract, try using about 1/4 teaspoonful in place of an equal amount of the vanilla extract.

 - Use a cookie scoop.
 It will help you portion the dough evenly and easily.
 Then just roll the dough between your hands to form a ball.

 - Don’t skip the turbinado sugar.
-This coarse, partially refined sugar adds even more caramel flavor, a little crunch, and a bit more sweetness to these cookies.
-You can usually find turbinado sugar in most grocery stores.
-The flavor and color work well for these cookies, but a white coarse sugar will work if you can’t use turbinado.
+This coarse sugar adds even more caramel flavor, a little crunch, and a bit more sweetness to these cookies.
+The flavor and color work well for these cookies, but a white coarse sugar will work if you don’t have turbinado sugar.

 Once cooled, these cookies can be stored in an airtight container at room temperature for up to 3 days.
 To keep them looking their best, store them in a single layer.